-Registered Nurses with an Associate’s Degree or Diploma in Nursing are eligible to apply directly to The University of North Carolina at Chapel Hill School of Nursing’s Master’s Program for the Health Care Systems Specialist Advanced Practice area.
+Registered Nurses with an Associate’s Degree or Diploma in Nursing are eligible to apply directly to The University of North Carolina at Chapel Hill School of Nursing’s Master’s Program.

-The nursing component of the RN-MSN program includes three undergraduate nursing courses, plus 40-46 graduate credits, including courses in the professional, research and clinical cores, as well as the student’s chosen advanced practice area.
-The three required undergraduate courses must be completed before progressing to the master’s clinical courses.
+The nursing component of the RN-MSN program includes three undergraduate courses, plus 35 graduate credits, including professional, research and clinical cores, as well as in Nursing Leadership.
+Those interested in receiving the nurse educator certificate will take an addition 6 credits in education courses.

-A variety of clinical experiences is available in each advanced practice area.
+A variety of clinical experiences are available.
 Every effort is made to place students in or near their home communities or in settings most desired by the students for their clinical experiences.

 Applicants must meet admissions requirements of the University’s Graduate School as well as the School of Nursing’s requirements for master’s applicants.
 Due to course sequencing, RN-MSN applicants are only admitted for fall term matriculation.

 Registered nurse applicants will complete the integrated online Graduate School/MSN Application, which requires competitive scores on the Graduate Record Exam (GRE), and a minimum GPA of 3.0 on a 4.0 scale (using only courses that comprise the 51 pre-requisite course credits) is expected.
-Additionally, applicants must also have one year minimum practice as a Registered Nurse prior to enrollment.
+Additionally, applicants must also have minimally one year clinical experience as a Registered Nurse prior to enrollment.